 "There was a deficiency," she said.

-She said weapons handling procedures were evaluated at all guard units statewide, and all of those policies were found to be sufficient.
+weapons handling procedures were evaluated at all guard units statewide, and all of those policies were found to be sufficient.

 She said an adjudication process is now under way to determine whether the guardsman with the felony record will remain in uniform.